 The vegan baked oatmeal can be eaten warm or cold (my personal favorite is cold).
 It will be a little soft and creamy while still warm.
 Once completely cooled they firm up, especially after being refrigerated.

-I like to top them with vegan yogurt (plain yogurt can be sweetened with maple syrup), fresh berries, and banana slices.
-Almond butter or peanut butter can also be used to top the vegan baked oats.
-They can also be eaten without any toppings.
+- I like to top them with vegan yogurt (plain yogurt can be sweetened with maple syrup), fresh berries, and banana slices.

-For sides try vegan fruit salad with lime juice or summer berry salad.
+- Serve the baked oatmeal by itself or serve it with vegan fruit salad with lime juice or summer berry salad.

-Storage
+Storage and reheating

-Store leftover vegan baked oatmeal covered in the refrigerator for up to 5 days.
-They can also be frozen; let the oats cool, then store them in the refrigerator for them to firm up (this makes it easier to get nice slices).
+To freeze: They can also be frozen; let the oats cool, then store them in the refrigerator for them to firm up (this makes it easier to get nice slices).

 Slice the baked oats into squares, then line a cookie sheet with parchment paper or a silicone mat.
 Place the slices on the lined cookie sheet and freeze.
 They’re now frozen separately and can be placed in a freezer-safe container.
 Alternatively to freezing separately, layer parchment paper between slices so they don’t freeze together.
 Store in the freezer for up to 3 months.